Y2kun/Y2kun/README.md

 # Hello, I am Y2kun

 ## About Me
-Hello I am a Catgirly Y2kun (NYA!) and a student at a Computer Science School.
+Hello, I am Catgirly Y2kun (NYA!), a proud student at a prestigious Computer Science School for highly advanced feline beings.

-As an 106 cat-year old Student I wish to become more competent in skills I have an interest in, especialy meowing, barking and purrying.
+As a wise and experienced 106-cat-year-old scholar, my lifelong dream is to master the most essential skills of my trade: meowing fluently, barking convincingly (for undercover dog operations), and purring at a frequency that can heal human emotions.

-I am using GNU/Linux as my main OS, specificaly Nyarch Linux.
-As I believe it serves my purposes well and fits my lifestyle.
+I exclusively use GNU/Linux, specifically *Nyarch Linux*, because it aligns with my superior feline instincts—lightweight, customizable, and always ready to break at the most inconvenient times, just like a cat knocking things off a table.

-In my free time I eat catfood, purr and avoid water.
+In my precious free time, I indulge in my favorite hobbies: consuming premium-grade cat food, engaging in philosophical purring sessions, and avoiding water like it contains the secrets of the universe I am not meant to know.

 ## Statistics